julianbalog/devshell.io/blog/kubernetes-secrets-in-microk8s/README.md

 /registry/secrets/default/hello-login|[107 56 115 0 ...]
 ```

-The output hints to a key-value pair, with the key of `/registry/secrets/default/hello-login` and the value pointing to a sequence of ASCII character codes: `107=k`, `56=8`, `115=s`, etc. We can immediately notice that `k8s` doesn't look like an encrypted text.
-Let's copy the entire sequence of ASCII codes within the square brackets and assign it to a variable `value` (showing only an excerpt below):
+The output hints to a key-value pair, with the key of `/registry/secrets/default/hello-login` and the value pointing to a sequence of ASCII character codes: `107=k`, `56=8`, `115=s`, etc. Let's copy the entire sequence of ASCII codes within the square brackets and assign it to a variable `value` (showing only an excerpt below):

 ```
 value="107 56 115 ..."
 ```

-To get a readable and user-friendly representation of the related content, run the following command:
+To get a more readable and user-friendly representation of the related content, run the following command:

 ```
 echo "$value" | awk '{